Enrolling now!

 Entry Requirements

-You will need GCSEs at grades A to C or grades 9 to 4 awarded from 2017 onwards.
-One of these must be in English Language or Maths.
-Alternatively you may be accepted with a relevant Level 3 Diploma qualification at Merit or above or with relevant industry experience at Level 3 or above.
-If you are accepted onto this course without a grade 4 or above in Maths and or English you will be required to continue developing your skills in these subjects as a compulsory part of your timetable.
+You will need four GCSE qualifications at grades A to C or grades 9 to 4 including English Language and or Maths or a Level 2 vocational qualification alongside a Level 2 English qualification.
+If you are accepted onto this course without a grade 4 or above in Maths and or English previously grade C you will be required to continue developing your skills in these subjects as a compulsory part of your timetable.

 Assessment Method